mysociety/jkan/_datasets/everypolitician-united-states-of-america-senate.md

 ---
 schema: default
-title: United States of America: Senate
+title: United States of America — Senate
 organization: EveryPolitician
 notes: >-
   Data on the people within the Senate legislature of United States of America.